Trainer, priorly at Illinois Institute of Technology, Auburn, Brown, and The University of Georgia.

 Worked as well in athletics in between coaching roles for Cornell.

-At the Illinois Institute of Technology, he was the Assistant Men's and Women's Cross - Country and Track and Field Coach in the fall of 2015.
-He designed workouts as the head cross - country and assistant distance track coach, handled team management, and organized on - campus visits for prospects as the recruiting coordinator, which brought in a recognized class.
-Numerous School Record - Book achievements, personal bests, Runner of the Week awards, and top individual and team finishes were recorded, while in transition from the NAIA to Division III.
+At the Illinois Institute of Technology, he was the Assistant Men's and Women's Cross - Country and Track and Field Coach in the fall of 2015, and designed workouts as the head cross - country and assistant track coach, handled team management, and organized on - campus visits for prospects as the recruiting coordinator, which brought in a renowned class.

-Our staff collected both The 2015 AD3I Men's and USCAA Women's Cross - Country Coach of the Year titles during the provisional season.
+Staff collected both The 2015 AD3I Men's and USCAA Women's Cross - Country Coach of the Year titles during the provisional season.